Avan Jogia: Personal life

 Jogia describes himself as "spiritual", having spent months as a Buddhist and has roots in Hinduism.
-Jogia maintains that he has "looked at all kinds of ways of being, because I'm curious about what it takes to be human."
+Jogia maintains that he has "looked at all kinds of ways of being, because I'm curious about what it takes to be human".
 Jogia is also a dual citizen of Canada and the United Kingdom.

-Jogia has a number of tattoos; one on his chest, leg, upper leg, shoulder, back, and his lower arm.
-Jogia uses he/they pronouns.
+In a 2019 interview with Attitude, Jogia said he does not feel comfortable labeling his sexuality.

+Relationships

+In 2012, Jogia began dating Zoey Deutch when they were first spotted attending the Kid's Choice Awards.
+The couple broke up in 2017 after being together for five years.

+Jogia dated Cleopatra Coleman from 2017 to 2021.
+Fans started to speculate whether or not they broke up by 2021 upon noticing that they unfollowed each other on social media that year.

+Since 2023, Jogia has been in a relationship with American singer Halsey.
+In September 2024, they announced their engagement on Twitter (X).

 Activism

-Jogia co-founded the online PSA organization Straight But Not Narrow (SBNN) in 2011, with Heather Wilk and Andre Pochon in conjunction with the support of fellow actor, Josh Hutcherson.
-The non-profit organization aims towards changing the attitudes and viewpoints of heterosexuals about the LGBTQIA+ community.
-Jogia believed that:

-"[t]here was no one making straight youth responsible for their apathy.
+In 2011 Jogia co-founded the online PSA organization Straight But Not Narrow with Heather Wilk and Andre Pochon with the support of fellow actor Josh Hutcherson.
+The non-profit organization aims to change the attitudes and viewpoints of heterosexuals about the LGBTQIA+ community.
+Jogia believed that "there was no one making straight youth responsible for their apathy.
 When you see a bully beating up a kid and you stand idle, that's as loud, or louder, than the actual oppression."

-In 2019, during an interview with Attitude, Jogia stated he does not feel comfortable labeling his sexuality.